moriiar/23rd-Monthsary/README.md

 ## 🌟 Features

-- **Responsive Design**: Ensures the page looks great on all devices.
 - **Custom Styling**: Personalized aesthetics to reflect our unique bond.
 - **Meaningful Content**: Every element is crafted to convey love and memories.